-- ensures that the child protection policy and procedures are understood and implemented by all staff. - allocates sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and deputy/s to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings. - supports the designated teacher for looked after children to promote the educational achievement of any students who are looked after by the Local Authority and who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales. - ensures that all staff have the skills, knowledge and understanding necessary to keep looked after children, previously looked after children and children with a social worker safe. - ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedure. - ensures that the culture of LAMP supports the provision of effective pastoral care and early help. - ensures that staff do everything they can to support social workers when Children's Social Care become involved. - ensures that students are taught about safeguarding including child on child abuse; grooming; online safety; how to identify risk; how to get help when they need it; and other topics as specified in paragraphs 128-136 of Keeping Children Safe in Education 2022 as part of a broad and balanced curriculum; and that children with particular needs such as those who are known to be vulnerable, those who have experienced abuse or neglect and those with SEN/D are provided with an appropriately customised safeguarding curriculum.
+- ensures that the child protection policy and procedures are understood and implemented by all staff. - allocates sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and deputy/s to carry out their roles effectively, including the assessment of students and attendance at strategy discussions and other necessary meetings. - supports the designated teacher for looked after children to promote the educational achievement of any students who are looked after by the Local Authority and who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales. - ensures that all staff have the skills, knowledge and understanding necessary to keep looked after children, previously looked after children and children with a social worker safe. - ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedure. - ensures that the culture of LAMP supports the provision of effective pastoral care and early help. - ensures that staff do everything they can to support social workers when Children's Social Care become involved. - ensures that students are taught about safeguarding including child on child abuse; grooming; online safety; how to identify risk; how to get help when they need it; and other topics as specified in paragraphs 128-139 of Keeping Children Safe in Education 2024 as part of a broad and balanced curriculum; and that children with particular needs

-- refers all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the Local Authority Designated Officer (LADO) in the Local Authority within one working day prior to any internal investigation. - ensures that anyone who has harmed or may pose a risk of harm to a child is referred to the Disclosure and Barring Service, as advised by the LADO. - appoints a case officer who will be a member of the senior leadership team to investigate allegations concerning members of staff and volunteers and/or act as a point of contact for the member of staff/volunteer against whom the allegation is made. - responds to all 'low level concerns' about the conduct of staff and volunteers (encompassing any breach of the staff behaviour policy) in a timely and proportionate manner, taking advice from the LADO and the school's HR provider as appropriate.
+- such as those who are known to be vulnerable, those who have experienced abuse or neglect and those with SEN/D are provided with an appropriately customised safeguarding curriculum. - in partnership with the DSL, the SLT, ensures that LAMP follows safer recruitment procedures and maintains the single central record in accordance with Part 3 of Keeping Children Safe in Education 2024. - refers to the Local Authority Designated Officer (LADO) in the Local Authority all allegations about the conduct of a member of staff, volunteer or anybody else working with children on LAMP premises or on LAMP business that meet the harm threshold as defined in Part 4 of KCSiE; within one working day prior to any internal investigation. - refers to the Disclosure and Barring Service (DBS) whenever a decision is made to stop using the services of an individual (including supply staff and individuals not employed by LAMP but working with children on LAMP premises subject to a hiring or rental agreement) because they are considered to be a risk to children, as required by the Protection of Freedoms Act 2012. - appoints a case officer who will be a member of the senior leadership team to investigate allegations concerning members of staff and volunteers and/or act as a point of contact for the member of staff/volunteer against whom the allegation is made. - responds to all 'low level concerns' about the conduct of staff and volunteers (encompassing any breach of the staff behaviour policy) in a timely and proportionate manner, taking advice from the LADO and LAMP's HR provider as appropriate.